International Relations

 Your first year provides you with the knowledge of the key sub disciplines that underpin International Relations.

-Year one consists of five dimensions of learning which aim to aid students to gradually develop their understanding of IR and master the basic of the discipline prior to advancing into second year.
+Year one consists of three dimensions of learning which aim to aid students to gradually develop their understanding of IR and master the basic of the discipline prior to advancing into second year.

 These four dimensions consist of: